 Evolution is an integral part of life.
 We change, we adapt, we discover better ways to get things done.
 “This is the way we have always done it” is no longer a valid excuse; there exists no logical sense in sticking to the norm if there is a better way.

 Dead software refers to software that has become obsolete with the development of better services.
-You are not still on Myspace, so why are you still using Access databases?
+No one is using Myspace anymore, we all use Facebook, but people are still using a bunch of dated software applications, including Microsoft Access, for crucial business operations.

 People care about outcomes, not software.
 The drive for digital transformation means enterprises embrace the cloud in all forms.
 It is becoming fashionable to talk about software-defined everything.